sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-Note that the objective function of this EOP is no longer a measure of social welfare, in contrast to the objective of the EOP of the Nash Game.
+Note that the objective function of this EOP is no longer a measure of social welfare, in contrast to the objective of the EOP of the Nash game.
 The problem contains quadratic terms in the objective but is still convex.

 ## Final remarks

 With the introduction of the Mixed Complementarity problems as a way to solve the Nash and Nash-Cournot games, we have introduced a paradigm shift in the way we study interactions between self-interested market participants.
 Up to now, we were considering the market only from the side of a central market operator that aims to clear the market.
 Now, with the techniques introduced in this section, we can study simple electricity markets as the interaction between different market actors.
-Specifically, through the Nash Games, we can understand the participation of agents in a perfectly competitive market.
+Specifically, through the Nash games, we can understand the participation of agents in a perfectly competitive market.
 To study how strategic behavior and market power change market outcomes, we introduced the Nash-Cournot equilibrium.

-For both Nash and Nash-Cournot Games, we developed formulations of the game (i.e., the set of interrelated optimization problems and the coupling constraint) and the corresponding a Mixed Complementarity Problem (i.e., the KKT conditions of the decision problems of the involved actors and the coupling constraint).
-We discussed how we can determine the equilibria in such games, focusing on Equivalent Optimization Problems.
-For the Nash Game, we showed that the Equivalent Optimization Problem is a maximization of social welfare.
-We also obtained an Equivalent Optimization Problem for the Nash-Cournot Game.
+For both Nash and Nash-Cournot games, we developed formulations of the game (i.e., the set of interrelated optimisation problems and the coupling constraint) and the corresponding a mixed complementarity problem (i.e., the KKT conditions of the decision problems of the involved actors and the coupling constraint).
+We discussed how we can determine the equilibria in such games, focusing on equivalent optimization problems.
+For the Nash game, we showed that the equivalent optimization problem is a maximization of social welfare.
+We also obtained an equivalent optimization problem for the Nash-Cournot game.

 These games allow making relationships and interactions between market agents explicit.
-In complex cases, for which the formulation of an optimization problem is non-trivial, MCPs offer a more intuitive way of formalizing problems.
+In complex cases, for which the formulation of an optimisation problem is non-trivial, MCPs offer a more intuitive way of formalizing problems.

 ## References